-Roto-fab's 2014-15 Chevrolet SS Sedan CAI will add horsepower and give your car an awesome sound.
+Roto-fab's 2016-17 Chevrolet SS Sedan CAI will add horsepower and give your car an awesome sound.
 NOT FOR THE CAMARO SS!!
+Much of the Roto-fab 2016-17 SS Sedan CAI system remains the same as the previous model.
+The inlet elbow is new along with the hardware to accommodate the intake sound enhancer tube which was added to the SS sedan for 2016-17.
+The sound enhancement feature along with our intake system combine to create an awesome sound in the cabin!
 Like other intake systems, this unit installs with basic tools, requires absolutely no modifications to your car and performs well with the stock vehicle calibration.
 Driveability is excellent and sound is throaty under aggressive acceleration while very comparable to stock under normal cruising conditions.
 The Roto-fab CAI picks up 11 RWHP over the stock system in “hood closed” dyno testing.
 Before we go any further, we want to share some of the design features and benefits.
 As you may know, Roto-fab does all of designing, tooling, molding and metal fabrication in-house.
 This gives us the unique benefits of choosing what we feel are the best materials and processes for each component.

 To access the filter, our air box features an aluminum and polycarbonate lid which hinges from the back of the air box.
 To achieve an effective lid seal, we use 3 fasteners which work in conjunction with the hinge to maintain a uniform crush on the inner seal.
 Like the air box itself, the design features of the lid help achieve the goal of isolating the filter from engine/radiator heat.